thakur-patel/optics-framework/docs/user_workflow.md

 - **text_detection**: Configures text recognition tools (e.g., EasyOCR).
 - **image_detection**: Sets up image matching (e.g., Template Matching).
 - **include**: Test cases to be executed, the rest of the test cases will be skipped.
-- **exclude**: All test cases apart from excluded test cases will be executed.
+- **exclude**: Specified test cases to be skipped, all other test cases will be executed.

 ## Project Structure